 Then, in 1868, the first Patek Philippe wristwatch was born.
 It included an impressive perpetual calendar, split-seconds hand, chronograph, and minute repeater.
 The next few decades brought about significant changes for Patek Philippe.
 Founder Antoine Patek passed away in 1877.
 Soon after, Philippe brought his son Emile Joseph into the business and began training him as his successor.
 In 1894, Adrien Philippe passed away as well.

 Still, even without the brand’s legendary founders, Patek Philippe continued to be a leading innovator in the watchmaking industry.
 Emile Joseph perpetuated his father’s legacy for the next three decades.
 In 1932, the brand left family leadership for the first time.
 That year, the Stern brothers, who owned a dial manufacture in Geneva, purchased Patek Philippe.

 To commemorate the company’s 150th anniversary in 1989, Patek Philippe debuted the most complicated wristwatch ever made, the Reference 3974.
 This timepiece featured a minute repeater, perpetual calendar, and moon phases and remained in production until 2000.

 To this day, Patek Philippe continues to thrive under the Stern family leadership.
 They have grown to be one of the most highly regarded watch brands in the industry.
 Due to their superior quality and commitment to innovation, they continue to echo the vision of their founders.

-When looking where to sell your Patek Philippe, Cartier or Rolex watches in Philadelphia or Montgomery County and New Jersey, Call D. Atlas Estates.
+When looking where to sell Patek Phillippe watches, Cartier or Rolex watches in Philadelphia or Montgomery County and New Jersey, Call D. Atlas Estates.